garykac/woven/rules.md

 * They are sent to the Astral Plane
 * They lose all their targets (except their home target)
-* They reset all dice on their Matrix
+* They remove all Mana from their Matrix